hexadrop/eslint-config/README.md

 > Note that `.eslintignore` no longer works in Flat config, see [customization](#customization) for more details.

 ## Customization

-Since v4.0, we migrated to [ESLint Flat config](https://eslint.org/docs/latest/use/configure/configuration-files-new).
-It provides much better organization and composition.

 Normally you only need to import the `hexadrop` preset: